ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 ## Limitations

-Since there is no form data sent when redirecting, in that case the message will be lost.
-Since it's common to redirect after a successful post, the `message` property isn't a general solution for displaying status messages.
+Since there is no form data returned when redirecting, in that case the message will be lost.
+It's quite common to redirect after a successful post, so the `message` property isn't a general solution for displaying status messages.

 The library [sveltekit-flash-message](https://github.com/ciscoheat/sveltekit-flash-message) is a complete solution that works with redirects, however.
 It can be directly integrated into Superforms, [documented here](/flash-messages).